 Trent Valley Archives has an impressive research library designed to supplement our archival and genealogical holdings.
 Over 3,000 titles have been catalogued.
 Our policy has been to gather books related to all locales within the Trent Valley watershed.
 As well, we collect titles related to architecture and housing, lumbering, soldiering, railways, gardening and topics pertinent to the experience of people who lived in this area.
-We also have a couple of historical encyclopaedias.

 Search our catalogue